How to Reduce Stomach Bloating Symptoms

 - Consume Plenty of Water

 Proper water is critical to decreasing bloated stomach symptoms.
-Dehydration can cause the body to retain water, resulting in pain and bloating.
+Dehydration effect the body to retain water it will be resulting in pain and stomach bloating.
 Drinking enough water helps to maintain the body’s fluid balance, ensuring that it does not retain extra water.
 This is especially important for people who consume a lot of sodium since water helps flush away extra sodium through urine, which reduces bloating.

-Drinking water throughout the day can also help with regular bowel movements, which can help prevent constipation, which is a common cause of bloating.
+Drinking water throughout the day can also help with regular bowel movements, which can help prevent constipation.
+It is a common cause of bloating.
 If you are feeling bloated all the time, aim for eight glasses of water per day, but modify your intake based on factors such as activity level and weather.

 - Lower Your Sodium Consumption